jool-space/Pol.jl/README.md

 they need as data, one verb that materializes descriptions into a space of the caller's choosing, and a bump-allocator with frame-scoped lifetimes.

-See the https://docs.jool.space/Pol.jl for more details.
+See https://docs.jool.space/Pol.jl for more details.